Crawford, New York

 Crawford is a town in the north of Orange County, New York, United States.
 The population was 9,130 at the 2020 census.
 The name comes from a settler who gave his name to a community in the hamlet now called Pine Bush.

 History

 Crawford was originally settled c.
 1740.
-Crawford was originally part of the Town of Montgomery.
+Crawford was originally part of the town of Montgomery.
 Crawford was established as a town in 1823.

-In 1813, the town was branded as the butter capital of the world.
+Ten years earlier, in 1813, it had been branded as the butter capital of the world.
 Searsville, once an economic center and location of the town government, lost its status when the railroad came to the town through another area.